“Beautiful boutique 12th-century church conversion, overlooking Matera’s warren-like, ravine-edged Sassi Barisano quarter”

 Activities on site or nearby include:

 - Historical sites

 - Shopping / markets

-They do accept families but this may not be an ideal place for children as you might feel that they were disturbing the peace.
+They do accept families but this is a really hushed place - there are steps and drops at every turn (both in rooms and the old town).
+It could be a headache with a toddler in tow.
 The antiques and thick glass in many of the rooms would not suit young children clambering around.

 Family friendly accommodation: